YiboWang3813/TUS-REC2025-Challenge_baseline/README.md

 </div >
 <div align=center>
 Fig. 4.
-An illustration of rotation scan.
+An illustration of a rotation scan.
 (The 3D arm stl model is from <a href="https://www.printables.com/model/349380-hand-and-forearm-natural-position-scan/files" target="_blank">here</a>.)
 </div>

 ### Train Data Structure: